Race reports 2019

 The winners

-The distance :
+The route :

-The driver:
+The drivers:

 The race: